 Some other real-time examples to see how this actually works:

 - You have a music app that contains all the previous user behavior (songs, artists or albums they’ve listened).
-You can use that data to analyze each user history and suggest new, similar artists, or bands they might like.
+Try using that data to analyze each user history and suggest new, similar artists, or bands they might like.
 You can also try to engage users for the opposite reason.
 If they listen to specific music for a long time (several hours), your message the next day can invite them back with similar suggestions, aiming to boost user engagement even more.

 - If you have a video streaming app, you can use the streaming history to send push notifications to users notifying them about a new episode of the TV show they watch or even suggest a related show that they might enjoy.